Welcome to the BCS Program Overview!

 How to Pay

 At this time, we accept checks and cash at the warehouse.
 If you would like to pay with your debit card, you may visit the Participant Resource Center.
 All debit card transactions will include a $3.00 transaction fee.
-We encourage everyone to set up a recurring direct debit from your bank account to ensure on-time payments.
+We encourage everyone to set up direct ACH payments from a checking account to ensure on-time payment.
+There is no fee for auto payments.
 If you have any questions about payments, please email bcs@bcsi.org.

 Volunteering